-Learn the best techniques for ensuring you receive an accurate blood pressure test, at home or in the doctor’s office, with my guidelines.
+Learn the best techniques for ensuring you receive an accurate blood pressure reading, at home or in the doctor’s office, with my guidelines.

 High blood pressure levels often has no symptoms, which is why it’s referred to as the "silent killer".
 The most important thing you can do to keep yourself out of the “danger zone” is to test your blood pressure levels regularly.